-Metabolism and nutrition disorders: hypernatremia, hyperchloremic metabolic acidosis, and hyponatremia, which may be symptomatic.
+Metabolism and nutrition disorders: Hypernatremia, hyponatremia, hyperchloremic metabolic acidosis.

-Nervous System Disorders: Hyponatremic encephalopathy.
+Nervous System Disorders: Hyponatremic encephalopathy

 If an adverse reaction does occur, discontinue the infusion, evaluate the patient, institute appropriate therapeutic countermeasures and save the remainder of the fluid for examination if deemed necessary.